IEntin/ClientServer/docs/README.md

 insert lines similar to this where needed:\
 DebugLog::logBinaryData(BOOST_CURRENT_LOCATION, "_key", _key);\
 and rebuild the software.\
-Obviously, any sensitive infomation must be removed in the secure release build.\
+Any sensitive infomation must be removed in the secure release build.\
 Remove these lines and/or disable debug mode by setting Options::_debug\
 to the default false and rebuild the software.

 Renamed binaries server -> serverX and client -> clientX to\
-avoid collision in scripts.
+avoid mame collision in scripts.

 ...